 The bachelor’s program is delivered in eight–week terms, with start dates throughout the year.
 SNHU awards credit for IT certifications.
 Applicants must submit high school and/or college transcripts and an attestation form confirming high school graduation.

-Southern New Hampshire University is regionally accredited by the New England Association of Schools and Colleges.
+Southern New Hampshire University is regionally accredited by the New New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 Grand Rapids, Michigan